adamdavies1915/star-wars-cli/README.md

 ## How to run

-If you have docker installed, you can run the application with the following command:
+If you have docker installed, you can run the application with the following command and get an interactive prompt:
 ``` docker-compose run --rm cli ```